 For more information on certifying safety training, see OSHAcademy course Developing OSH Training, Module 5.

 Periodic inspections help employers discover and correct program deficiencies.
-An inspection of each energy control procedure must be completed at least annually by an authorized employee other than the ones(s) using the energy control procedure being inspected.
+Each energy control procedure must be inspected at least annually by an authorized employee.
+The authorized employee who inspects an energy control procedure cannot be an employee who is following that specific procedure at the time of the inspection.

 Inspections of energy control procedures can be scheduled or random audits.
 The authorized employee who does the inspection must understand the energy control procedure and must not be among those following the procedure at the time of the inspection.
 A successful inspection confirms that: